When the kids were little, their themed birthday parties were the highlight of my year.

 I hope you enjoyed getting a peak into our special evening and get to throw your own Pride and Prejudice party in the near future.

+Do you think we made Jane Austen proud with our party?
 Let me know in the comments which part was your favorite!!